junxit/us-congress-bills-119/metadata.md

 - 2025-06-03 — Introduced in House
 - 2025-06-03 — Introduced in House
 - 2025-06-03 — Referred to the House Committee on Natural Resources.
+- 2025-08-29 — Referred to the Subcommittee on Water, Wildlife and Fisheries.
+- 2025-09-03 — Subcommittee Hearings Held
+- 2025-09-17 — Committee Consideration and Mark-up Session Held
+- 2025-09-17 — Ordered to be Reported by Unanimous Consent.
+- 2025-09-17 — Subcommittee on Water, Wildlife and Fisheries Discharged
+- 2025-10-31 — Placed on the Union Calendar, Calendar No. 308.
+- 2025-10-31 — Reported by the Committee on Natural Resources.
+H. Rept.
+119-356.
+- 2025-10-31 — Reported by the Committee on Natural Resources.
+H. Rept.
+119-356.